-'She was right,' she said.
-'I'm not a person, I'm a creature, an abomination.'
+"She was right," she said.
+"I'm not a person, I'm a creature, an abomination."

-I tried to tell her that she was definitely a human being, and that some of my best friends were functionally immortal.
-I wanted to say that we could work it out, but it came out as a series of wah-wah-wah sounds, like Charlie Brown's teacher.
+I tried to tell her that she was definitely a human being and that some of my best friends were functionally immortal.
+I wanted to say that we could work it out, but it came out as a series of wah sounds like Charlie Brown's teacher.

-'I'm sorry,' she said.
-'I have to go and talk to my sisters.'
+"I'm sorry," she said.
+"I have to go and talk to my sisters."
 She gave a bitter little laugh.
-'Only they're not my sisters, are they?
-I'm Lucy, we're all Lucy Westenra.'
+"Only they're not my sisters, are they?
+I'm Lucy, we're all Lucy Western."

 She turned and ran out of the coach house.
 I heard her heels clanging down the spiral staircase.
-I tried to follow, but toppled slowly onto my face instead.
+I tried to follow but toppled slowly onto my face instead.

-'That was not the most intelligent thing you've ever done,' said Nightingale as Dr Walid shone a light in my eyes to make sure my brains were intact.
-I'm not sure how long I'd flopped around on the floor of the coach house, but as soon as I'd got enough muscle control to use a phone, I'd called Dr Walid.
+"THAT WAS not the most intelligent thing you've ever done," said Nightingale as Dr. Walid shone a light in my eyes to make sure my brains were intact.
+I'm not sure how long I'd flopped around on the floor of the coach house, but as soon as I'd gotten enough muscle control to use a phone, I'd called Dr. Walid.
 He was calling it an atonic seizure because, even if he didn't know why it had happened, it was important to give it a cool name.
-I'd been hoping that I'd have a chance to come up with a plausible explanation before Nightingale arrived, but he came in just behind Dr Walid.
+I'd been hoping that I'd have a chance to come up with a plausible explanation before Nightingale arrived, but he came in just behind Dr. Walid.

-'I had to be sure she was related to the Café de Paris case, and not the Strip Club of Dr Moreau,' I said.
-'I mean, she's not a chimera like the Pale Lady.
-In fact, I think she's an accident.'
+"I had to be sure she was related to the Café de Paris case and not the Strip Club of Dr. Moreau," I said.
+"I mean, she's not a chimera like the Pale Lady.
+In fact, I think she's an accident."
 I explained about Miss Patternost and her musical shapes.

-'You think that their "shapes" acted like forma?' asked Nightingale.
+"You think that their 'shapes' acted like forma?" asked Nightingale.

-'Why not?'
+"Why not?"
 I asked.
-'I used to make shapes when I was going to sleep when I was a kid, or listening to music.
-Everyone does it, and amongst billions of people, no matter how unlikely something is, if you repeat the action enough times there's a result - there's magic.
-How else could Newton have stumbled onto the principle in the first place?
-They were the wrong girls doing the wrong thing in the wrong place, and ...'
+"I used to make shapes when I was going to sleep when I was a kid, or listening to music.
+Everyone does it and among billions of people, no matter how unlikely something is, if you repeat the action enough times there's a result - there's magic.
+How else could Newton stumble onto the principle in the first place.
+They were the wrong girls doing the wrong thing in the wrong place and ..."

-'And what?' asked Dr Walid.
+"And what?" asked Dr. Walid.

-'I think they survived the blast at the Café de Paris because they channelled magic, or life energy, or whatever this stuff is, through the forma in their minds.
-We know that magic can be released at the point of death - hence sacrifices.'
+"I think they survived the blast at the Café de Paris because they channeled magic, or life energy, or whatever this stuff is, through the forma in their minds.
+We know that magic can be released at the point of death - hence sacrifices."

-'Hence vampires,' said Nightingale.
+"Hence vampires," said Nightingale.

-'Not vampires,' I said.
+"Not vampires," I said.
 I'd been studying my Wolfe.
-'Tactus disvitae, the anti-life, is the mark of the vampire.
-This is more like alcohol or drug dependency: the damage is an unintended consequence, like cirrhosis of the liver or gout.'
+"Tactus disvitae, the antilife, is the mark of the vampire.
+This is more like alcohol or drug dependency; the damage is an unintended consequence, like cirrhosis of the liver or gout."

-'Human beings are not bottles of brandy,' said Nightingale.
-'And Wolfe always was too keen on categorising and subcategorising everything.
-A rose by any other name, and all that.
-Still - where would she have gone?'
+"Human beings are not bottles of brandy," said Nightingale.
+"And Wolfe always was too keen on categorizing and subcategorizing everything.
+A rose by any other name and all that.
+Still - where would she have gone?"

-'Most likely the flat on Berwick Street,' I said.
+"Most likely the flat on Berwick Street," I said.

-'Back to the nest,' said Nightingale.
-And I didn't like way he said it.
+"Back to the nest," said Nightingale.
+And I didn't like the way he said it.

-Dr Walid handed me a couple of painkillers and a half a bottle of Diet Pepsi he must have found in the fridge.
-There was no fizz when I unscrewed the top, and it tasted flat when I swallowed the tablets - it must have been in there for ages.
+Dr. Walid handed me a couple of painkillers and half a bottle of Diet Pepsi he must have found in the fridge.
+There was no fizz when I unscrewed the top and it tasted flat when I swallowed the tablets - it must have been in there for ages.